 555 Mission Street, Suite 3000, San Francisco, CA 94105-0921 USA

-Caeli A. Higney is a senior associate in the San Francisco office of Gibson, Dunn & Crutcher.
+Caeli A. Higney is a partner in the San Francisco office of Gibson, Dunn & Crutcher.
 She currently practices in the firm’s Litigation Department and is a member of the firm’s Antitrust and Competition Practice Group.

 Ms. Higney has experience handling a wide variety of antitrust matters in a broad range of industries, such as semiconductors, consumer electronics, retail food, consumer products, automotive parts, and financial services.
 She has represented companies before appellate and trial courts in matters alleging a range of antitrust-based claims, including allegations of price fixing, monopolization and attempted monopolization, tying, bundling, exclusive dealing, and refusal to deal.
 For example, Ms. Higney was part of a team that defended a major consumer electronics company in a multi-week antitrust trial against conspiracy claims brought by the U.S. Department of Justice.
 More recently, Ms. Higney successfully obtained dismissal of conspiracy to monopolize and attempted monopolization claims against a major retailer.
 Ms. Higney represented and helped negotiate a favorable settlement of price-fixing claims in a large indirect purchaser class action.